willianathompson/configure-ad/README.md

 </p>
 <p>
-Open Active Directory Users and Computers on your Domain Controller, create an Organizational Unit (OU) called _EMPLOYEES, and a second OU named _ADMINS under your domain.
+Open Active Directory Users and Computers on DC-1, create an Organizational Unit (OU) called _EMPLOYEES, and a second OU named _ADMINS under your domain.
 </p>
 <p>